Lynne Opperman: Career

 Following her fellowships, Opperman joined the faculty at the University of Virginia School of Medicine as an assistant professor in research.
 She eventually left to join Texas A&M University in 1996.
 During her early tenure at Texas A&M, Opperman served as president of the Craniofacial Biology Group for the International Association for Dental Research and on various editorial boards.
 In 2011, while serving as the director of technology development and professor in biomedical sciences, she was named president-elect of the American Association of Anatomists.
+She served as the 82nd president of the American Association of Anatomists from 2013 to 2015.

 As a result of her research, Opperman was awarded the title of Regents Professor by the Texas A&M University System Board of Regents in 2015.
 Following this, she was named the interim department head for Texas A&M's biomedical sciences and was elected to a three-year term as a council delegate for the American Association for the Advancement of Science (AAAS).
 In 2019, Opperman was one of three Texas A&M faculty members elected as Fellows of the AAAS.